Skip to content

 Label Display Note

-URI gbl_displayNote_sm
+URI https://opengeometadata.org/ogm-aardvark/#display-note

 Obligation Optional

-Multivalued true
+Multivalued True

 Purpose To highlight additional information about a resource, such as warnings or tips for using the data.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["Warning: This text (starting with 'This text') will be displayed in a red box","Info: This text (starting with 'This text') will be displayed in a blue box","Tip: This text (starting with 'This text') will be displayed in a green box","This is text without a tag and it will be assigned the default 'note' style"]
+Example Value ["Danger: This text will be displayed in a red box","Info: This text will be displayed in a blue box","Tip: This text will be displayed in a green box","Warning: This text will be displayed in a yellow box","This is text without a tag and it will be assigned the default 'note' style"]

 File Size